COVID-19: SMALL BUSINESS ASSISTANCE

 Small businesses (including sole proprietorships, independent contractors and self-employed persons) and nonprofits are eligible for COVID-19 emergency relief under the federal CARES Act.
 Visit the Small Administration (SBA) website to find out how you can apply.
 Key relief programs include:

 Paycheck Protection Program: A loan program to help small businesses including nonprofits to cover payroll during the immediate crisis.
 SBA will forgive loans if all employee retention criteria are met and the funds are used for eligible expenses.
-In order to reach the smallest businesses, SBA is offering PPP loans to businesses with fewer than 20 employees and sole proprietors only from Wednesday, February 24, through Wednesday, March 10, 2021.
+SBA is currently offering PPP loans until May 31, 2021.
 President Biden has also announced additional program changes to make access to PPP loans more equitable.